For about 5 years now, I’ve noticed that Easter is now a “thing” that’s celebrated in Japan.

 Hit up Lindt for golden Easter bunnies and Plaza & Kaldi for import candy with an Easter theme.

 Costco Online now sells giant chocolate eggs that weigh 6 kg!
-I don’t recall seeing these in previous years, but they’re pretty popular in 2021!
+I don’t recall seeing these in previous years, but they were extremely popular in 2021!

 For bunny ears and costumes, it’s probably better to start your search in September-October (Halloween season!) but you will still be able to find them at a 100 yen shop or Claire’s.